 DiSC Classic 2.0 Plus Profile Explained: Electronic Version

-The DiSC Classic 2.0 plus profile everything incorporated into the DiSC Classic Profile and the DiSC Classic 2.0 profile.
+The DiSC Classic 2.0 plus profile incorporates everything from the DiSC Classic Profile and the DiSC Classic 2.0 profile.

-The DiSC Classic 2.0 plus additional content to help managers to discover their personal strengths such as strategies on management: strategies on managing, approach to managing others, strategies for sales management, and strategies on individual approach to selling.
+The DiSC Classic 2.0 plus provides additional content to help managers discover their personal strengths and provides them with tips on management such as: strategies on managing, approach to managing others, strategies for sales management, and strategies on individual approach to selling.

 Popular DiSC Profiles